CompCogNeuro/sims/ch4/self_org/README.md

 Let's take a look at the network.
 The 5x5 input projects to a hidden layer of 20 units, which are all fully connected to the input with random initial weights, and have standard FFFB inhibitory competition dynamics operating amongst them.

-* As usual, select `r.Wt` and view the initialized weights for these units by clicking on several hidden units.
+* As usual, select `Wts / r.Wt` and view the initialized weights for these units by clicking on several hidden units.
 You will see that the initial wts have been randomized to different values.

-Because viewing the pattern of weights over all the hidden units will be of primary concern as the network learns, we have a special grid view showing on the upper left of the network display, which displays the weights for all hidden units.
-In addition, there is a graph view in the upper right, which will display key information as the network learns.

 Let's see the environment the network will be experiencing.